MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ucxroothub/ns-ucxroothub-_parent_hub_flags.md

 ### -field Flags.DisableLpmForAllDownstreamDevices
+Indicates that LPM should be disabled for all devices/hubs behind the this hub.

 ### -field Flags.HubIsHighSpeedCapable

-### -field DisableLpmForAllDownstreamDevices

-Indicates that all devices behind the hub must be disabled.

-### -field HubIsHighSpeedCapable

 Indicates that the hub is high-speed capable.

+### -field Flags.DisableUpdateMaxExitLatency
+Indicates that UpdateMaxExitLatency is disabled for all devices/hubs behind the this hub.

 ## -see-also